 Complete this automated form one week prior to your scheduled initial assessment with a licensed therapist at Lindner Center of HOPE.
 Once form is completed, please print and bring to your initial appointment.

-- Female and male adults or adolescents (10 and older) with eating disorders who are able to participate successfully in regularly scheduled outpatient visits and who are not at medical risk
+- Adults and adolescents across the gender spectrum (10 and older) with eating disorders who are able to participate successfully in regularly scheduled outpatient visits and who are not at medical risk

 - Family members who are struggling with a loved one’s eating disorder